Donald Trump: June 12 meeting with North Korea's Kim Jong Un back on

 "Can you believe we're talking about the ending of the Korean War?"
 Trump said at one point.

+The letter from the younger Kim arrived little more than a week after Trump issued his own letter to the North Korean leader canceling a summit after it had first been scheduled for June 12 in Singapore.

-In his May 24 message to Kim, Trump noted "the tremendous anger and open hostility" of statements Kim made after the scheduling of the summit, including attacks on U.S. officials who called for verifiable denuclearization of North Korea.
+In that message, Trump hit Kim for "the tremendous anger and open hostility" of statements he made after the scheduling of the summit, including attacks on U.S. officials who called for verifiable denuclearization of North Korea.

 Kim and aides have said they will never surrender their nuclear weapons programs, the key to any negotiations involving the United States and its allies.